adhyxn/Online-Quiz-Application/README.md

 5. Run the application.

 References:
-Research papers on quiz application development
-Java Swing and JDBC documentation
+Research papers on quiz application development and Java Swing and JDBC documentation